savvyclutch/savvyclutch.github.io/_posts/2016-07-16-continuous-deployment-to-aws-ecs-and-circle-ci.md

 This policy allow to put only encrypted files inside, and allow to get files from specific VPC only.
 (Assume you already have configured VPC.
 If not - you can create new one on `Create cluster` step and use this new VPC for bucket policy).

-To upload new file to the bucket you can use following command with [aws cli](https://aws.amazon.com/cli/) (AWS command line tool):
+To upload a new file to the bucket you can use following command with [aws cli](https://aws.amazon.com/cli/) (AWS command line tool):

 `aws s3 cp website_secrets.txt s3://ecs-secrets/website_secrets.txt --sse`